AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 ![Apply Label](images/Label.png "Apply label")

-### Removing a label: `unlabel`
+### Unlabelling student: `unlabel`

-The unlabel command lets you remove a label from a specific student or from all students in a class, depending on your input.
+Unlabels a specific student or all students in a class, depending on the specified parameter.

 Format: `unlabel {n/NAME | c/CLASS}`